 - 1. You may give your child Tylenol (acetaminophen) for any pain or discomfort. - 2.
-If your child has a temperature below 102F give Tylenol as directed. - 3.
-For a temperature of 102F or higher give Tylenol and please notify the doctor. - 4.
-For severe pain your doctor may have prescribed Tylenol with codeine. - 5.
+For severe pain your doctor may have prescribed Tylenol with codeine/Hydrocodone.
+Use as directed.
+DO NOT awaken your child to administer a dose. - 3.
 If antibiotics were prescribed by your surgeon, be sure to use them as directed.